algokelvin-373/AI_Implementation/README.md

-# AI_Implementation
+# AI Implementation
-This is My All for Playing AI Implementation.
+This is My Project for Playing AI Implementation.

+01. Classification Man and Women.